 Design with keeping the app scalability in mind

-In addition, I would add emotions to the design.
-Studies suggest that creating an engaging digital experience evoking emotion can enhance customer perceptions, trust, and loyalty – one of the biggest challenges facing financial service providers today.
+In addition, I would add an emotional connection with customers to the design.
+Studies suggest that creating an engaging digital experience evoking an emotional response from users can enhance their perceptions, trust, and loyalty – one of the biggest challenges facing financial service providers today.